lmanubens/EE_CA1/README.md

 The Shiny app requires only a standard computer with enough RAM to support the operations defined by a user.
 The T2N simulation scripts can also be run in a standard computer.
 For minimal performance, this will be a computer with about 500 MB of RAM.
 For optimal performance, we recommend a computer with the following specs:

-RAM: 500+ MB
+RAM: 1.5+ GB
 CPU: single core, 1.6+ GHz

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@1.6 GHz) and internet of speed 25 Mbps.
+The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 8 cores@2.3 GHz) and internet of speed 25 Mbps.

 ## Software Requirements